Clock icon

 Rabies

 Required by law in Ontario.
-Given at the first puppy visit, boostered at one year, then every one to three years depending on the specific vaccine used.
+Given at the 16 week puppy visit, boostered at one year, then every one to three years depending on the specific vaccine used.

 Lifestyle Vaccines — Based on Risk